ista-vamos/sttt-experiments/wayland/README.md

 docker run --rm -it  --network host -v /tmp/.X11-unix:/tmp/.X11-unix --env DISPLAY=$DISPLAY  --env XDG_RUNTIME_DIR=/tmp --device /dev/dri/card1 --device $DEVICE --env XAUTH="$(xauth list|grep $(uname -n))" --env DEVTYPE=$DEVTYPE vamos:wayland /bin/bash
 ```

+## Monitor size and multi-monitor setup

+Our scripts automatically try to find out the size of the screen.
+However, if you use a multi-monitor setup, they can get confused.
+In that case,

+The size of the screen for which we pre-generated events may differ from the size
+of the screen you have.
+If experiments behave weirdly, try recording your own events
+as described below and using those.

 ## Using your own events